MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxstreams/nf-acxstreams-acxstreambridgecreate.md

 ### -param AcxCircuit

-A pointer to a location that receives a handle to the associated [ACXCIRCUIT Object]() (DocsTeam - need link to ACX Object Summary topic).
+A pointer to a location that receives a handle to the associated ACXCIRCUIT Object.
+For more information about ACX Objects, see [ACX - Summary of ACX Objects](/windows-hardware/drivers/audio/acx-summary-of-objects).

 ### -param Attributes